Petition for Writ of Certiorari · Verbatim

 Scott v.
 Harris, 550 U.S. 372, 380–81 (2007)

-Courts must credit video contradicting party accounts.
+Courts must credit video that contradicts party accounts.

-By failing to do so, the Panel impermissibly weighed evidence, assessed credibility, and resolved facts in Defendant's favor—all impermissible at summary judgment.
+By failing to do so, the Panel weighed evidence, assessed credibility, and resolved facts in Defendant's favor—all impermissible at summary judgment.

 Each issue is fully briefed in the Petition for Writ of Certiorari and the unsigned Amicus Brief draft.
 Both are linked below.